ChaarSuu ← geoCore

 Try it: sample form schema

-Copy the JSON below and paste it into the Form Builder’s import dialog to load a ready-made site-inspection form.
+Copy the JSON below and paste it into the Form Builder’s import dialog to load a ready-made metadata form.
 Use it as a starting point for your own schemas.

 sample-form.json